glickko/CapCut-Launcher/README.md

    - **Force Close CapCut:** If CapCut freezes up, this button will take care of it.

 **4. Exiting:**
-   - When you close my launcher, it automatically force-closes CapCut and puts everything back to the original, unpatched state.
+   - When close my launcher, it automatically force-closes CapCut and puts everything back to the original, unpatched state.
 This makes sure your system is left totally clean.

 ---
 ### **HOW MY LAUNCHER WORKS**